Learn how to write songs

 She (C)loves you, yeah, yeah, (G)yeah

-One thing worth notice here is the simplicity of three almost exact same lines, but with an important difference in the subtle shifts that transform the harmony by the chords (Em, A7, C).
+One thing worth notice here is the simplicity of three almost exact same lines, but with an important difference in the subtle shifts that transform the harmony by the chords (Em, A7, C, G).

-Another thing in a song that is important for the memorizing of it is the “hook”.
+Another thing in a song that is important for the memorizing of it's the “hook”.
 The hook can be described as a repeated phrase (which also can be instrumental).
-It is often part of the chorus, but not necessary.
+It's often part of the chorus, but not always.

 For example, in the Bryan Adams song “Sommer of ‘69” there is no distinguish chorus, but the line “Those were the best days of my life” are being repeated in the last of several verses and creates a vital feature of the song.

 The shift from verse to chorus sometimes involves a change of key.
-To change key before the chorus increase the contrast and gives new possibilities to chord progressions.
+To change key before the chorus increase the contrast and gives new possibilities of chord progressions.

-One way to change key is by modulation, which means the change doesn't happen abruptly but with smooth transition.
-Two examples can be shown here in which slightly different methods are used:
+One way to change key is by modulation, which means the change doesn't happen abruptly but with smooth transition, often from major to minor with the same root note.
+Two examples are shown here in which slightly different methods are used:

 A - Am- F - C